Sign In Register

 Safety Score

-Sugar City has an average annual temperature of 52°F (11°C).
+Sugar City experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 29°F in January while summers reach 78°F in July.
-Annual precipitation is 11.2 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 11.2 inches (drier than the 38-inch national average).
+The area receives 14.1 inches of snow annually.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 4,308 feet.

 Temperature